jabenuk/computerscience_theory/README.md

 # GCSE Computer Science theory

 This is a repository to store all my GCSE computer science work.
 Numbering systems are not necessarily the same as those used in the official OCR specification.

-Some of the documents may be useful to others, though, so they're all public.
+Some of the documents may be useful to others, so they're all public, but keep in mind I have removed any content I found extremely simple, like string manipulation, although there is still a lot of very easy stuff left in.

 ## Component 01: Computer systems (50%)
  - [1.1 Systems architecture](/theory/01/SYSTEMS_ARCHITECTURE.md)